-It's important to note that regardless of whether or not vaccines can help with symptoms, COVID patients who are on extended trips should be vaccinated against COVID.
-You must submit information about pre-admission test results, contact and travel details, and your test, travel and quarantine plan through ArriveCan within 72 hours prior to your arrival in Canada.
-Airlines may deny boarding to travelers who are unable to provide a valid negative result of a previous positive molecular test or test performed at least 10 calendar days and no more than 180 calendar days before entering Canada.
-In conversation with experts in public health and infectious diseases, UChicago Medicine developed a policy that allowed health workers fully vaccinated with mild COVID-19 to return to work after five days of isolation.
+It is essential to remember that even if vaccines can help with symptoms, those who are on extended trips should be vaccinated against COVID-19.Before entering Canada, you must provide information about pre-admission test results, contact and travel details, and your test, travel and quarantine plan through ArriveCan within 72 hours.
+Airlines may deny boarding to travelers who cannot present a valid negative result of a previous positive molecular test or test done no more than 180 calendar days before entering Canada.
+UChicago Medicine developed a policy that allowed health workers fully vaccinated with mild COVID-19 to return to work after five days of isolation.
+In certain cases, you may be exempt from certain requirements if the purpose of your trip relates to special situations.

-Under certain circumstances, you may be exempt from certain requirements if the purpose of your trip relates to special situations.
-More sensitive PCR tests, which can take several days to process and can produce positive results long after the infectious period ends, are better suited to diagnosing COVID-19, rather than allowing a person to return to work, they said.
+PCR tests, which can take several days to process and can produce positive results long after the infectious period ends, are better suited for diagnosing COVID-19 than allowing a person to go back to work, according to experts in public health and infectious diseases.
 All travelers will receive calls from a live agent or from an automated system, and it is also possible for a control officer to visit you at your quarantine or isolation site to verify compliance.
 If you don't have symptoms, you can choose to leave Canada before the end of the 14-day quarantine period.
 This makes it much less likely that you will bring COVID-19 in any of its variants to your home.

 Pregnant people have a higher risk of becoming seriously ill from COVID-19 compared to non-pregnant people.
 Data from UChicago Medicine also showed that people who had received a COVID-19 booster shot were significantly more likely to test positive on their first attempt to return to work.
 Failure to comply with the requirements of the Quarantine Act or the Order to minimize the risk of exposure to COVID-19 in Canada is a crime under the Quarantine Act and could result in fines, imprisonment, or both.
 Late last year, CDC changed the quarantine and isolation date for COVID-19 to reflect growing evidence suggesting that transmission, specifically of the omicron variant, often occurs one or two days before the onset of symptoms and for two or three days thereafter.

 If you start showing symptoms during quarantine or test positive for COVID-19, you should be isolated for 10 days.
 Some people, such as those with conditions that weaken their immune system, may continue to transmit the virus even after they recover.
 If you receive a fine, you must fully comply with the mandatory testing and quarantine requirements described in the Order to Minimize the Risk of Exposure to COVID-19 in Canada.